 That time-honored partnership between employer and employee has given way to a new paradigm in which both sides of the labor divide pursue their own immediate interests rather than their long-term needs – and that has changed everything when it comes to using resume objective statements.

-Check out this Forbes article for more on what not to include on a resume.
+Check out this Forbes article for more on what .

 Given that new employment paradigm, it is clear that yesterday’s brand of objective statement has entirely the wrong focus.
 It is focused on the applicant’s needs, and pays little attention to what the company needs from any new employees.
 After all, there is no need to tell an employer that you’re looking for employment in a company like theirs – they can understand that from the fact that you’ve applied with their firm.